Southern Fried Catfish Recipe

 Seasoning for Southern Fried Catfish

-In a small bowl whisk together the garlic powder, onion powder, paprika, salt and black pepper until well combined then set your seasoning mixture aside.
+In a small bowl whisk together the garlic powder, onion powder, paprika, salt and black pepper until well combined then set your mixture aside.

 Step 2: Season the Fish and Prepare the Batter